Why Can’t I Tan? – Everything You Need To Know

-Tanning seems to come so easily to so many people, but it is so dependent on many different factors, and you might find yourself trying your best to tan, but your skin just does not react, or worse, you land up sunburned.
+Tanning seems to come so easily to many people, but it is highly dependent on various factors.
+You might find yourself trying your best to tan, only to discover that your skin just does not react, or worse, you end up sunburned.

-You might even have been able to tan before, and now all of a sudden your tan is stuck at a certain point, and you simply just cannot tan.
+You might have even been able to tan before, and now, all of a sudden, your tan is stuck at a certain point, and you simply cannot tan.

-To help you tan better, or to find a better alternative to darken your skin, we have covered all you need to know on why you might not be tanning, and what you can do to help give your skin a bronzed glow!
+To help you tan better or find a better alternative to darken your skin, we have covered all you need to know about why you might not be tanning and what you can do to help give your skin a bronzed glow.

 Why Can’t I Tan?